anudeepvanjavakam1/lit_or_not_on_reddit/README.md

 Overall, VADER's combination of specialized social media language handling, nuanced sentiment analysis, and open-source accessibility make it a strong choice for analyzing the sentiment of Reddit comments.

+## Why DistilBERT?

+Distilbert aims to optimize the training by reducing the size of BERT and increase the speed of BERT — all while trying to retain as much performance as possible.
+Specifically, Distilbert is 40% smaller than the original BERT-base model, is 60% faster than it, and retains 97% of its functionality.

 ## How does it work?

+Sentiment Analysis:
 -   Preprocessing: The first step is to preprocess the text by removing any noise, such as stop words, punctuations, and special characters.
 The remaining words are then converted to lowercase to make the analysis case-insensitive.

 -   Scoring: The SentimentIntensityAnalyzer then scores each word in the text using a sentiment lexicon, which contains a list of words and their associated polarity scores (positive, negative, or neutral).
 The lexicon used by VADER is specifically designed to handle sentiment in social media contexts like Twitter and Reddit, and it contains over 7,500 lexical features.